heiswayi/heiswayi.nrird.com/about.md

 ---
 layout: page
-title: About
+title: about
 ---

 ![Heiswayi Nrird](https://ik.imagekit.io/nrirddotcom/HN/hn_D6guerPbf.jpg?tr=h-200)

-Hello there, I'm **Heiswayi Nrird**, but most folks simply call me **Wayi**.
-By profession, I'm a _software engineer_ at [Keysight Technologies](https://www.keysight.com/).
-My area of expertise lies in full-stack application development and cloud-based infrastructure software solutions.
+hello there, i'm **Heiswayi Nrird**, but most folks simply call me **Wayi**. by profession, i'm a _software engineer_ at [Keysight Technologies](https://www.keysight.com/). my area of expertise lies in full-stack application development and cloud-based infrastructure software solutions.

-When I'm not immersed in the world of code, I have a few other interests that keep life interesting.
-I enjoy capturing the beauty of landscapes through my camera lens.
-It's a hobby that offers a welcome escape from the digital realm.
+when i'm not immersed in the world of code, i have a few other interests that keep life interesting. i enjoy capturing the beauty of landscapes through my camera lens. it's a hobby that offers a welcome escape from the digital realm.

-I'm also an avid reader of tech articles and news.
-Staying up to date with the latest in the tech world is something I find both enjoyable and informative.
-And, like many, I appreciate the occasional computer and mobile game to unwind.
+i'm also an avid reader of tech articles and news. staying up to date with the latest in the tech world is something i find both enjoyable and informative. and, like many, i appreciate the occasional computer and mobile game to unwind.

-This blog serves as an outlet for my thoughts and experiences, offering a glimpse into various aspects of my life.
-Sometimes, it's all about coding and web apps, while at other times, it's just a repository for random musings.
-I hope this brief introduction gives you a clearer picture of who I am and what I'm all about.
-Thanks for dropping by.
+this blog serves as an outlet for my thoughts and experiences, offering a glimpse into various aspects of my life. sometimes, it's all about coding and web apps, while at other times, it's just a repository for random musings. i hope this brief introduction gives you a clearer picture of who i am and what i'm all about. thanks for dropping by. ツ

-## Me on elsewhere
+## me on elsewhere

 - [LinkedIn](https://www.linkedin.com/in/heiswayi)
 - [GitHub](https://github.com/heiswayi)